 With a strange amalgam of weird synth sounds, tortured vocals and a driving rhythm, It Only Takes A Second, whilst being a rather bizarre, psychedelic track – works rather well.

 A standout track for me was gentle Funny Farm.
 Listening to this song it occurred that vocal melodies across the album are never particularly sweet or immediate, but along with the sympathetic harmonies, they soon work their magic and lodge in the mind long after the disc has stopped spinning.
 Phil Smith drops in with a moody baritone sax passage, before the sweetest of piano outros will have you pressing the replay button.
 Should you resist this urge though, the piano remains for the album’s title song and closing track.
 Once again a well written song that continues the atmosphere laid down by the previous tracks.

 Fingers Pointing At The Moon took a few listens before it really started to resonate, but once it did, it turned out to be an engrossing and enjoyable album.
 There’s a great deal of lyrical content on the album, so it would have been advantageous to be able to dig further into the concept and lyrics, but sadly there’s no booklet.
-The album can be heard in its entirety over at SoundCloud, although you will miss out on the production values which do elevate the music.
-But certainly worth investigating as it will give you the flavour of the music.

 With work well under way for the follow up album, slated for 2016, let’s hope the band can garner a few more reviews for their debut and in the process raise their profile.

 – I See Through You